Autostrada A26 (Italy): Route

-A7/A26 Bettole – Predosa Link
+A7/A26 Bettole-Predosa connection

 The Autostrada A7/A26 Diramazione Bettole-Predosa (A7/A26) is a 17 km motorway which links the A26 near Predosa with the Autostrada A7 near Bettole (a frazione of Pozzolo Formigaro).
 The entire autostrada is within the Province of Alessandria.
 Its sole exit is for Novi Ligure and it provides a convenient means of access to both the A7 and the A26 from that town.

-A4/A26 Stroppiana – Santhià Link
+A4/A26 Stroppiana-Santhià connection

 The Autostrada A4/A26 Diramazione Stroppiana-Santhià (A4/A26) is a 32 km motorway which links the A26 near Stroppiana with the Autostrada A4 near Santhià.
 It forms part of the 1,547 km European route E25 which connects Hook of Holland in the Netherlands to Palermo in Sicily.
 The layout of the road is level with two lanes in each direction.

-A8/A26 Gallarate – Gattico Link
+A8/A26 Gallarate-Gattico connection

 The Autostrada A8/A26 Diramazione Gallarate-Gattico (A8/A26) is a motorway which connects the A26 near Gattico with the Autostrada A8 near Gallarate.
 It forms part of the 1,290 km European route E62 which connects Nantes in western France to Genova.
 The road was built to provide a route for traffic from Domodossola and the Simplon Pass to Milan and thence to the parts of the peninsula to the east of the Apennines.
 It has two lanes in each direction from Gallarate to Sesto Calende and three from Sesto Calende to Gattico.